Tragic Details That Have Come Out About Deadliest Catch

 Todd Kochutin's death came after sustaining massive injuries

-Kochutin later died on board the ship as a result of his injuries, and according to his obituary in the Anchorage Daily News, he passed away on February 26, 2021.
+Kochutin later died on board the ship as a result of his injuries, and according to his obituary, he died on February 26, 2021.
 He was lauded for his sense of humor, his friendly and outgoing personality, and the dangerous Bering Sea was described as always being a special place to him.
-He was pre-deceased by both his parents, his sister, and his brother, and his loss was taken hard by the crew who described his untimely passing as the tragic loss of yet another friend.
+He was survived by both his parents, his sister, and his brother, and his death was taken hard by the crew, who described his untimely passing as the tragic loss of yet another friend.

 A life-threatening injury necessitated a daring rescue